basan-ta/chatbot_on_dataMining/README.md

 ## How It Works

-1. Document Ingestion: PDFs are processed using pypdf to extract text
+1. Document Ingestion: PDFs are processed using PyPdf to extract text
 2. Text Splitting: Documents are chunked into manageable pieces
 3. Embeddings: Text chunks are converted to vector embeddings
 4. Vector Storage: Embeddings are stored in FAISS for fast retrieval